 Rating trends provide guidance in respect of DBRS's opinion regarding the outlook for a rating.

-The "Negative" rating trend represents an indication that there is a greater likelihood that the rating could change in the future than would be the case if the rating trend was "Stable".
+The "Stable" rating trend indicates a lower likelihood that the rating could change in the future than would be the case if the rating trend was positive or negative.

 (d) Fitch

 Fitch publishes opinions on a variety of scales.